sf-wdi-38/rails-view-templating/README.md

 * Separating code into partials makes our views more modular and easier to change.
 </details>

-Using partials:

-* Partials are always named starting with an underscore: `app/views/products/_form.html.erb` or `app/views/shared/_menu.rb`.
-* Partials can be called directly from inside a view file.  `<%= render "form" %>`.
-Note that you don't  specify the `_` when rendering the partial.
-* You can pass data to a partial: `<%= render partial: "customer", object: @new_customer %>`

-You can also create partial layouts, but those are less common in apps of the size we're dealing with.

 ### Adding Partials to a View

+Partials are always named starting with an underscore: `app/views/products/_form.html.erb` or `app/views/shared/_menu.rb`.

+Partials are included from inside a view file.
+The syntax uses the view helper method `render`: `<%= render "form" %>`.
+Note that you don't include the starting `_` when rendering a partial.

-We add the ERB from partials files into a view with `render`.
-Here are examples of common use cases:
+Here is syntax for some examples of common use cases:

-1. Render a partial from a file called `app/views/products/_product.html.erb`.
+1. In a view, render a partial from a file called `app/views/products/_product.html.erb`.

   ```erb
   <%- # inside app/views/products/show.html.erb %>
   <%= render "product" %>
   ```

-1. Render a partial from a file called `app/views/shared/_footer.html.erb`.
+1. In a view, render a partial from a file inside a directory, called `app/views/shared/_footer.html.erb`.
   ```erb
   <%- # inside app/views/products/show.html.erb %>
   <%= render "shared/footer" %>